Cray-HPE/docs-csm/operations/security_and_authentication/Default_Keycloak_Realms_Accounts_and_Clients.md

 - `system-pxe-client`
   - The `system-pxe-client` client is used by the `cray-ipxe` service to communicate with `cray-bss` to prepare boot scripts and other boot-related content.
 - `system-nexus-client`
   - The `system-nexus-client` client is used by the `cray-nexus` service to login to Nexus with Keycloak users.
 The `system-nexus-client` has two roles created for
-   autorization: `nx-admin` and `nx-anonymous` that can be added to any account to give permissions to that user in Nexus.
+  authorization: `nx-admin` and `nx-anonymous` that can be added to any account to give permissions to that user in Nexus.

 ### Public clients